-Our areas of focus and subsequent actions have been informed by evidence-based practices, current gaps in services, quality standards from Health Quality Ontario, and the Final Report of the

-Algoma Citizens' Reference Panel on Integrated Care6.
-The actions will build onto other existing Year 1 projects within the AOHT, such as the post-falls pathway, early frailty identification, and exploration of transitions in care.
+Our areas of focus and subsequent actions have been informed by evidencebased practices, current gaps in services, quality standards from Health Quality Ontario, and the Final Report of the Algoma Citizens' Reference Panel on Integrated Care6.
+The actions will build onto other existing Year 1 projects within the AOHT, such as the Post-fall Pathway, early frailty identification, and exploration of transitions in care.